Temporary service changes due to COVID-19

 Free legal advice over the phone

-For some specific legal advice services, you must qualify.
-If you do not, basic public legal education and summary legal advice will be provided.
+For most legal advice services, you must qualify.
+If you do not, basic public legal education will be provided.

 -